sdslabs/Rubeus/SETUP.md

 <p/>

 <p align=center>
-Curated by SDSLabs with :heart:
+Created by SDSLabs with :heart:
 </p>

 Rubeus uses CMake to maintain builds across Windows, Linux and MacOS.
 To manage all 3rd party dependencies, Rubeus recommends using Vcpkg, a C++ package manager.
 Read ahead for instructions on how to build Rubeus on your system.